pickettbd/meryl/documentation/source/usage.rst

     --help           Display command line help.
     help             Display command line help.

 Obsolete forms of some of these are still allowed.
-The kmer size can be set with `k=<kmer-size>`, memory limits with `memory=<memory-in-gigabytes>`, thread usage with `threads=<thread-count>`.
+The k-mer size can be set with `k=<kmer-size>`, memory limits with `memory=<memory-in-gigabytes>`, thread usage with `threads=<thread-count>`.